bitwisecc/bam/README.md

 BAM's [full source code](https://github.com/bitwisecc/bam) is released under the very permissive MIT license.

-For better security and performance, no externally hosted resources are loaded at runtime.
+For better security and performance, this extension has no external dependencies.
-The only code dependency — [MithrilJS v1.1.6](https://github.com/MithrilJS/mithril.js/releases/download/v1.1.6/mithril.min.js) — is bundled with the extension.
-MithrilJS is also open-source and [MIT-licensed](https://github.com/MithrilJS/mithril.js/blob/next/LICENSE).

 Bug reports or fixes are always welcome on Github.
 However, please refrain from sending pull requests with substantial changes or new dependencies